Egg retrieval on Shabbat

 Because of the complexity of this question and the serious considerations involved regarding your health and safety, the success of the procedure, and the halachot of Shabbat, we recommend a personal consultation with a Nishmat Fertility Counselor, a Yoetzet Halacha who has completed additional specialized training in this area.
 Consultations are free and can take place in person, by phone, or via internet conference.

-Matters to discuss include: whether this specific procedure would be permissible as planned on Shabbat, how to schedule future procedures, which activities the medical team may or may not do on your behalf, and how to address these concerns.
+Matters to discuss include: whether this specific procedure would be permissible as planned on Shabbat, how to schedule future procedures, which activities the medical team may perform on your behalf, and how to address Shabbat concerns.

 We wish you success in your treatment.